Continuum Clarifies What SSAE 16 Compliance Means

 There are three types of reports that can be issued: an SOC 1, an SOC 2, or an SOC 3, all of which address different controls.
 Performing an SSAE 16 audit and issuing an SOC report demonstrates a service provider’s commitment to maintaining a sound control environment that protects their clients’ data and confidential information.

 Some service providers who use SSAE 16-compliant data centers imply that they are, somehow, SSAE 16 compliant by proxy.
 This is not the case; just because you use a provider who is SSAE 16 compliant does not mean that your company is SSAE compliant, and to imply such is black-hat marketing.

 There is No Such Thing as SSAE 16 “Certification”

 A Google search on “SSAE 16” reveals numerous instances of companies claiming to be “SSAE 16 Certified.”
 Organizations are compliant with SSAE 16; there is no such thing as becoming “SSAE certified.”
 SSAE 16 has to do with issuing SOC reports; no “certification” is awarded to anyone.
 Beware of any service provider that claims to possess an SSAE 16 “certification” or purports to be working towards getting one.

 Need SSAE 16 Compliance Auditing Services?

-If you have questions about SSAE 16 compliance, or if your company needs SSAE 16 auditing services, Continuum GRC can help!
-Continuum GRC provides both do-it-yourself and Cybervisor®-supported SSAE 16 modules to support SOC 1, SOC 2, and SOC 3 audit reports.
+If you have questions about SSAE 16 compliance, or if your company needs SSAE 16 auditing services, Continuum can help!
+Continuum provides both do-it-yourself and Cybervisor®-supported SSAE 16 modules to support SOC 1, SOC 2, and SOC 3 audit reports.